1. Purpose, Scope, and Organization

 Customer Contact Data - This is contact data about Hostragon customers and customer agents.

 Customer Preferences Data - This is data pertaining to the customer-specific preferences and configurations of the Hostragon service made by customer agents.

 Customer Recorded Data - This is data that the Hostragon service collects during session recording.
-The Hostragon security and development teams must provision specific systems within Google Cloud Platform to store and process this class of data.
-This data shall be encrypted-at-rest so as to protect the data in the event of unauthorized access attempts.
+The Hostragon security and development teams must provision specific systems to store and process this class of data.
+This data are encrypted-at-rest so as to protect the data in the event of unauthorized access attempts.

 Customer Event Transaction Metadata - This is metadata about transactions conducted on all other classes of customer data.
 This includes customer organization and user identifiers, standard syslog data pertaining to customer users, and instances of Customer Contact Data and Customer Preferences Data.
 This class does not include Customer Recorded Data.

-Customer Contact Data, Customer Preferences Data, and Customer Event Transaction Metadata may be stored and processed in systems hosted in environments other than Google Cloud Platform, as approved by the security team.
+Customer Contact Data, Customer Preferences Data, and Customer Event Transaction Metadata may be stored and processed in systems hosted in environments other than our hosting platform, as approved by the security team.

 5.2.
 Hostragon Employee Access to Customer Data

-Hostragon employees may access Customer Data only under the following conditions.
+Hostragon employees accesses Customer Data only under the following conditions.